Multilayer Networks 101

 Use multilayer modeling when:

-Multiple relationship types matter — Friendship and professional connections behave differently
+Multiple relationship types matter — Friendship and professional connections behave differently.

-Layer interactions are important — Transportation failures in one mode affect others
+Layer interactions are important — Transportation failures in one mode affect others.

-Temporal evolution matters — Relationships change over time
+Temporal evolution matters — Relationships change over time and order matters.

 Choosing a Modeling Approach